Bridging Continuous and Discrete Spaces: Interpretable Sentence Representation Learning via Compositional Operations: Method

 \subsection{Sentence Operator}

 We use two-layer MLPs to fit operator functions over embeddings, which can be trained together with the rest of the model components in an end-to-end manner.
-We find that these trainable operator networks achieve a proper balance between the simplicity and the flexibility of operators.
-All operator networks take a sentence embedding (compression or reconstruction), or a concatenated pair of sentence embeddings (compositional operations), and compute a new sentence embedding as the target.
+Some compositional sentence operations may be alternatively approximated with simple arithmetic operations, such as addition and subtraction of embedding vectors.
+We empirically show that defining sentence operations with simple arithmetics leads to inferior performance on downstream tasks (see \Cref{abla} for more details).
+In comparison, MLP transformations achieve a good balance between simplicity and flexibility to fit different sentence operations.
+All operator networks take a sentence embedding (for compression), or a concatenated pair of sentence embeddings (for fusion and difference), and compute a new sentence embedding as the target.
 For the compression operator, we use a small intermediate dimension size to limit the information flow and encourage the model only to preserve essential information in the compressed embeddings.